Science not yet ready for women?

 The general suspicion that science is not quite ready for women continues.
 Research undertaken by the UK Resource Centre for women in science, engineering and technology (UKRC) has suggested that women are put off science, and that the image of those women who do make it there tends to be heavily influenced by stereotypical assumptions and prejudices.

 A modern society cannot afford to harbour such views and prejudices.
-It is time to ensure that woman have an equal role and place in the world of science.Explore posts in the same categories: science comment below, or link to this permanent URL from your own site.
+It is time to ensure that woman have an equal role and place in the world of science.science comment below, or link to this permanent URL from your own site.